par12005/TPPS/README.md

 # Features in Development
 - Admin Interface for submission approval
+- Revise Formatting, specifically buttons
+- Option to upload file with no header
+- Mini-map view on sidebar
+- Parse and load content from secondary author file to CHADO
+- Parse and load content from genotype files to CHADO
-- Parse files to submit content to CHADO
+- Parse and load content from phenotype files to CHADO
+- Link from 'TPPS Completed Submission' page to TGDR landing page

 # Resources